microsoft/scs25-copilot-studio-extensibility/docs/lab-03/index.md

 ## 🔥 Increase the UX with user-friendly names
 One thing you could quickly tell was that our clear **operation ids** are not very user friendly in these kinds of UIs.
 But the great thing is that we can actually do something about this and within the Custom Connector add more information.
 For this we will go back to our Custom Connector, edit it, and go to definitions to update our Actions.

-First we will create more detailled descriptions of the actions themselves.
+First we will create more detailed descriptions of the actions themselves.
 With these you can give your action friendly names and also provide additional explanations which will be displayed as extended texts or tooltips.
-And of course these descriptions are immensly important for any AI you want to use your Custom Connector with.
+And of course these descriptions are immensely  important for any AI you want to use your Custom Connector with.

 !["Action Details"](./assets/lab03_03_actiondetails.png)